dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1722: National pride hinges on shared identity.
+### T1722: National pride stems from distinct and unified identity.

 |Support|
 |---|